Hamilton Galloway – Alpha Phi Chapter (University of Idaho) – 2023 to Today

 Frank A. Waring – Alpha Chapter (University of California) – 1930 to 1933

-Brother Frank A. Waring was National President from 1930 to 1933.
-He was initiated at Alpha Chapter in 1921 and became Chapter President in 1923.
-He graduated from the University of California Berkeley in 1924.
-He worked the next four years in San Francisco for a banking firm before being awarded the Flood Fellowship in 1928.
-He would go on to complete his master’s degree and Ph.D.
+Brother Frank A. Waring served as National President of Alpha Kappa Lambda from 1930 to 1933.
+Initiated at the University of California, Berkeley, in 1921, he earned his bachelor’s degree in 1924.
+After working in San Francisco for a banking firm, he was awarded the Flood Fellowship in 1928, which enabled him to complete his master’s degree and Ph.D.

 Frederick J. Moreau – Epsilon Chapter (University of Wisconsin) – 1927 to 1930